Ejjaffe/unzipper/README.md

 ## Description

-Unzips *all* zip files in the file directory you run it from.
-It just works right out of the box, no frills or complicated stuff.
+Unzips *all* zip files in the folder you run it from.

+It should just work right out of the box, no frills or complicated stuff.

-**Beware:** When it unzips, it will overwrite existing directories with the same names as the zip files. **You can avoid disaster by renaming your zip files with unique names.**
+**Beware:** When it unzips, it will overwrite existing directories with the same names as the zip files. **You can avoid disaster by renaming any files or folders with matching names.** For example, if there's a "my_zip_file.zip" and a "my_zip_file" folder, rename one of them to avoid losing the folder.
+If you can't do that, don't use the tool.

 ## To use:
 ### If you know how to use git/ know your way around a computer: